 10.3.2 Random-effects methods for meta-analysis

-A variation on the inverse-variance method is to incorporate an assumption that the different studies are estimating different, yet related, intervention effects (Higgins et al 2009).
-This produces a random-effects meta-analysis, and the simplest version is known as the DerSimonian and Laird method (DerSimonian and Laird 1986).
+A variation on the inverse-variance method is to incorporate an assumption that the different studies are estimating different, yet related, intervention effects (Higgins et al 2009b).
+This produces a random-effects meta-analysis.
+Different versions of the inverse-variance method for random-effects meta-analysis are available.
+The simplest version is known as the DerSimonian and Laird method (DerSimonian and Laird 1986), although there are other versions with better statistical properties.
 Random-effects meta-analysis is discussed in detail in Section 10.10.4.

 10.3.3 Performing inverse-variance meta-analyses